jgifford82/tea-share/README.md

 # Tea Share App

+This app is for tea enthusiasts to connect by sharing their favorite tea blends and discovering new blends.
+Users simply sign up, login, post their favorite tea blends, and browse tea blends shared by others.
+Users can also post reviews for tea blends.

 ## Description

 This project is scaffolded so that you can build a React frontend and Rails